-Great Plains Medicare Advantage (HMO SNP) ("health plan" or "Plan") is a Medicare Advantage Institutional Special Needs Plan designed to improve the care for the residents of Nursing Facilities in Nebraska, North Dakota, South Dakota.
-Great Plains Medicare Advantage's target population is an institutionalized Medicare beneficiary who resides or is expected to reside in a contracted long-term care (LTC) facility for 90 days or longer.
+Great Plains Medicare Advantage (HMO SNP) ("health plan" or "Plan") is a Medicare Advantage Institutional Special Needs Plan designed to improve the care for the residents of Skilled Nursing, Assisted Living or Basic Care Facilities in Nebraska, North Dakota and South Dakota.
+The Plan's target population is a Medicare beneficiary who resides or is expected to reside in a contracted facility for 90 days or longer.